gbowne1/ProgrammerNotes/configure-eslint.md

 If you are doing React development, I would suggest installing both the plugin and config for React.
 You can look up each one of these on npmjs.com and find out what they do.
 I would suggest only installing eslint-plugin-prettier, eslint-plugin-react, eslint-config-react and eslint-config-prettier when you are first starting out as a beginner.
 You can add more.
 The others may not be helpful to you, but you should be aware of them.

+## Ignoring files

+You can tell ESLint to ignore file parsing of any file you do not want ESLint to parse by using .eslintignore which has a format similar to a .gitignore file.
+It has been suggested that you should ignore parsing of node_modules.

 ## Disabling ESLint rules

 You can inline disable ESLint's rules when necessary.

-use the // eslint-disable-rulename or /* eslint-disable-rulename */
+use the // eslint-disable-rulename or /*eslint-disable-rulename*/

 ## ESLint in the Command Line

 To run ESLint in the command line, two things can happen but most of the time all you will need to do is run `eslint --fix .` in whatever directory you are in.